ibokuri/libvmm/docs/contributing/style.md

 Generally, `snake_case` is used for variable, function, and file names, `CAPS_SNAKE_CASE` for macros, and `CamelCase` is used for everything else.

-However, there are exceptions.
-In particular, if a user-defined type can be described by a single word, is publicly available to users, and is something that can be reasonably considered as a primitive in the context of the module that it is in, then prefer lowercase letters.
-For example, the KVM API wrapper has classes such as `vmm::kvm::vm` and `vmm::kvm::vcpu`, both of which are absolutely fundamental to how the API functions and therefore may be considered KVM "primitives."

 ### Classes

 #### Data Members